elnoor/soccer-tracker/README.md

  - Admin can view/add/edit/delete players.
 A player can be flagged as "Guest".
 Past players can be flagged as not "Active".
  - Admin can view/add/edit/delete transactions which are used to track a player's balance.
  - Bulk transactions: same transaction can be added for multiple users.
+ - Meta `og:image` tag will be used to preview top few players with lowest balance.
+Check it at `.../api/og/randomValueToBypassCache`